hirrolot/interface99/README.md

 impl(Droid, R2_D2);
 ```

-(`#define R2_D2_turn_on_CUSTOM ()` tells Interface99 to use the custom implementation instead of the default one; this is because it is impossible to detect at compile-time whether a specific function is defined or not.)
+(`R2_D2_turn_on_CUSTOM` tells Interface99 to use the custom implementation instead of the default one; this is because it is impossible to detect at compile-time whether a specific function is defined or not.)

 And the virtual table would be: